TravelSafe for Android is in closed beta on Google Play. We're looking for 12 testers before the public launch. How to join

 L1L2L3L4

-There were no changes to the advisory level or risk indicators.
-Advisory summary was updated.
-Do Not Travel to Somalia due to risk of crime, kidnapping, terrorism, unrest, health, landmines, systematic mistreatment of women, and systematic mistreatment of gay and lesbian individuals, piracy, abuse of residents in rehabilitation centers, and confiscation of passports by family members.
-Advisory Summary Do not travel to Somalia for any reason.
+Do not travel to Somalia due to risk of crime, kidnapping, terrorism, unrest, health, landmines, systematic mistreatment of women, systematic mistreatment of gay and lesbian individuals, piracy, abuse of residents in rehabilitation centers, and confiscation of passports by family members .
+Do not travel to Somalia for any reason.
 The U.S. government has limited ability to offer emergency services to Americans in Somalia due to the safety risks.
 U.S. government employees working in Somalia are not allowed to travel outside the Mogadishu International Airport complex, where the U.S. embassy is located, due to security risks.
 When they do travel within the complex they are accompanied by armed security.
 Family members cannot join U.S. government employees who work in Somalia.
 Aviation safety The Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and a Special Federal Aviation Regulation (SFAR).
 This is due to risks to civil aviation operating within or nearby Somalia.
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices .
 Crime Violent crime is common throughout Somalia, including homicide and kidnapping.
 Illegal roadblocks by armed individuals are widespread.
 Kidnapping Terrorists, criminal gangs, and other armed groups frequently kidnap for ransom.
 Local law enforcement officials are not equipped or trained to handle the threat of kidnapping or to respond to such crimes.
 Terrorism There is a notable risk of terrorist violence, including terrorist attacks and other activity.
 Visit the U.S. Department of State’s country reports on terrorism to learn more.
 Terrorists plot kidnappings, bombings, and other attacks in Somalia.
 Terrorists attack without warning.
-They may target: airports seaports checkpoints government buildings including police stations and milita
+They may target: airports seaports checkpoints government buildings including police stations and military bases hotels and restaurants shopping areas beaches and other public places that attract large crowds and touri

 ⚠️